trytouca/trytouca/docs/docs/sdk/cpp/core-api.md

 ```

 Functions `touca::workflow` and `touca::run` are the entry-points to the Touca
-test framework.
-In addition to running our workflow under test with different
+test runner.
+In addition to running our workflow under test with different test
-test cases, the test framework provides facilities that include reporting
+cases, the test runner provides facilities that include reporting progress,
-progress, handling errors, parsing command line arguments, and many more.
-We
+handling errors, parsing command line arguments, and many more.
+We intentionally
-intentionally designed this API to abstract away these common features to let
+designed this API to abstract away these common features to let developers focus
-developers focus on their workflow under test.
+on their workflow under test.

-Touca SDK for C++ provides a separate lower-level Client API that offers more
+Touca C++ SDK provides a separate lower-level Client API that offers more
 flexibility and control over how tests are executed and how their results are
 handled.
 This API is most useful when integrating Touca with other existing test
 frameworks.